What Are Servers & How Do They Work?

 Understanding How Servers Work

-1. For most business applications, the term server refers to a type of computer.
+- For most business applications, the term server refers to a type of computer.
 Unlike a standard personal computer, most servers do not have a screen, keyboard or mouse.

-1. Cloud-based servers and virtual machines are also common today, often hosted by providers like AWS, Microsoft Azure, or Google Cloud, offering scalable computing without physical hardware on-site.
+- Cloud-based servers and virtual machines are also common today, often hosted by providers like AWS, Microsoft Azure, or Google Cloud, offering scalable computing without physical hardware on-site.

 Functions

 To understand how servers work, it helps to look at the range of functions they perform—from data storage and printer management to providing database services.
 Many business organizations frequently keep up individual servers devoted to one task, for example, email.
 Servers provide a safe and centralized method of data storage.
-The less intense information management needs of smaller businesses organizations allow them to use one server which provides a combination of available functions.
+The less intense information management needs of smaller businesses organizations allow them to use one server.
+That server then provides a combination of available functions.

 Different Types of Servers